networkteam/Networkteam.SentryClient/Readme.md

 Configuration:
 --------------

-Add the following to your Settings.yaml and replace the DSN with your projects DSN
+Add the following to your Settings.yaml and replace the DSN with your project DSN:

     Networkteam:
       SentryClient: